kate-bagenzo/strawberry-starter/src/posts/installation.md

     - Node is a javascript runtime that lets you create things for the web.
     - Grab it from the [node website](https://nodejs.org/en).
 3. **Open a Command Line in Strawberry Starter's folder**
-    - On Windows: I recommend you use Powershell.
-    - macOS & Linux: These systems have a builtin terminal.
+    - Never used one?
+It's a program that lets you type computer commands.
+        - Windows: Powershell is built-in, and what I recommend you use.
+If you're familiar with the "Command Prompt", that'll also work, but it's not recommended for a variety of reasons.
+        - macOS: The program is just called Terminal.
+Simple!
+        - Linux: You definitely have it, but it's called something different depending on what kind of Linux you're running.
+Search for "Terminal" or "Shell".
+    - You can probably open your chosen command line by right clicking the open folder and selecting "Open a Terminal", but if not, open one of these programs and type `cd path/to/template/`, where `path/to/template` is the path you unzipped Strawberry Starter to.
-4. **Execute the command: `npm i`**
+4. **Execute the command: `npm install`**
-    - If you don't see any errors, then congrats!
-You can now blog to your heart's content.
+    - You'll see some output, and probably some warnings and notifications.
+Unless you see a big ERROR, you should be okay.
+    - > On Windows: You might get a Powershell error here!
+If it says you don't have permission to run scripts, then copy and paste this command:
+         - > `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`
+         - > You can right click -> paste this, or paste it with CTRL+SHIFT+V. Command lines are finnicky and won't let you copy or paste with the usual shortcuts!
+         - > Then, try `npm install` again.

-You only need to run `npm i` once to setup your blog.
-Now you're ready to start posting!
+You only need to run `npm install` once to setup.
+Now you're ready to start blogging!

 ## Starting the development server
 Strawberry Starter has a live server you can run to preview your changes as you make them.
 It's super convenient!
 Start the server with the command `npm run dev`.
 Now, open [`localhost:1234`](localhost:1234/) in your browser.
 This is a preview of what your blog looks like, and it'll update automatically (no refreshes required)!
+> On Windows, you might see a firewall permission prompt.
+Allow the script to bypass the firewall, or it won't work.
+To stop the dev server, open the Command Line and press CTRL+C.

 ## Renaming & customizing your blog
 Go to the `src` folder.
 This is where your blog's files live.
 There's a lot of stuff here, but you don't need to worry about most it!
-For now, let's go to `_data` and open the file named `config.json`.
+For now, let's go to `_data` and open the file named `config.jsonc`.
+If you've never seen a `.json` or `.jsonc` file before - it's not complicated!
+It's just a way to store text so that it can be easily read by programs.
+The format is always the same: a bunch of `keys` and `values`, paired like so: `"key": "value",`.
+Note the quotation marks and the comma!
+All of the key value pairs (except for the last) must have a comma.
+The keys and values must also be enclosed with quotation marks.
+Be sure not to change that while editing your config, or your blog will stop working!

-This file has information that appears in a few places in your blog.
-Right now it's all defaults so you should replace that data with your own!
+The config contains data that appears in a few places in your blog.
+Take the time now to replace the defaults, being careful not to disturb any quotation marks or commas:
 - `siteName`
     - The name of your blog.
-Appears on the footer, the RSS feed, and the link preview (i.e. the little image when you link to a site on social media or discord, etc).
+Appears on the footer, the RSS feed, and the link preview (i.e. the little image when you link to a site on social media).
 - `siteDescription`
     - A small description of your site.
-Appears on the link preview and RSS feed.
+Appears on the RSS feed.
 - `siteURL`
-    - The public URL of your blog, e.g. (example.neocities.org) Needed for the link preview and RSS feed to function correctly.
+    - The public URL of your blog, e.g. (example.neocities.org) *Required* for the link preview and RSS feed to function correctly.
 - `siteAuthor`
     - Your name.
+Appears on the footer and RSS feed.
+- `authorLink`
+    - A link to your personal website or social media.
 Appears on the footer.
-- `authorLink`
-    - A link to your personal website or social media or etc. Appears on the footer.
 You can leave this blank if you prefer.
 - `authorContact`
     -Your email.
 Appears on the footer.
 You can leave this blank if you prefer.
 - `siteStyle`
     - The theme used by your blog.
-Themes are in located `src/assets/styles/themes/`.
+Themes are located in `src/assets/styles/themes/`.
 You can use (or edit) one of the premade themes, or create your own if you know CSS.

+### An aside on text editors
+You can use whatever text editor you want to edit!
+I like VS Code and Notepad++, but you can even use Notepad if you want.
+The only important thing is that it shouldn't be a *word processor* like Microsoft Writer or Libreoffice Writer.

 ## Making posts
 Time to write your first post!
 Go to `src/posts` and create a new `.md` file.
-You can name it whatever you want, but keep in mind that the filename will become the URL to your post (e.g. this file is called "installation", so if it was uploaded to `example.neocities.org`, its URL would be "`example.neocities.org/posts/installation`").
+You can name it whatever you want, but keep in mind that the filename will become the URL to your post (e.g. post you're reading now is named "installation.md", so if it was uploaded to `example.neocities.org`, its URL would be "`example.neocities.org/posts/installation`").
 Blog posts start with a little thing called *front matter*.
 It looks like this:
 ```
 ---